vitalspace/node-youtube-live-stream/README.md

 Get youtube streams with "youtube-dl-exec" and re-stream with "ffmpeg".

-First of all make sure to install "ffmpeg".
+First of all make sure to install "ffmpeg" and Nodejs.

 1 Clone this repo